 Verse 6 Being circumcised or uncircumcised, the rebellion against God applies to both.
 Not wishing to obey the commandments of God.
 But a new power is revealed in faith: love.
 A new creation, being born again, letting go of the world with its selfish desires, letting go of the Self-I. The word AGAPÉ is used here for the first time.
 For Paul, the by love working faith is equal to keeping God's commandments.
 This faith does not make justified through love, but it works through love.

 Verses 7-8 You were running well.
 The Galatians had accepted the gospel at Paul's Sermoning.
 They had turned away from their worldly way of life and started to live in the Spirit.
-What happened to you by strange doctrine, different interpretations of the truth, and a yoke of slavery?
+How are you going to react when you hear a strange doctrine, different interpretations of the truth, or a yoke of slavery?

 Verse 9 A little leaven leavens the whole lump.
 Only 7 grams of yeast per 500 grams of flour are needed, that is 1.4%.
 This little yeast is sufficient for the bread to rise and bake.
 When known sin is tolerated in a congregation, it kneads the entire congregation.
 Other church members with their sins will not confess guilt, but refer to the tolerance of tolerated sin.
 Unbelievers will point to the tolerated sin (adultery, cohabitation, etc.) and will not want to know about any recognition of sin.
 A low tolerance of interpretations by Judaists (a tolerance of circumcision) leads to more and more obedience to the law.
 A continuous dead road.
 That is why all the teachings of Judaists has to be resolutely rejected.